Google-Health/imaging-research/cxr-foundation/README.md

 1. Fill out the [API access form](https://forms.gle/SJBSawfDw19JZRA59).
 Your provided Gmail account will be used for access once approved for non-clinical use.
 2. Once granted you’ll get an email and can use the CXR Foundation API with your own images.
-3. If you want to get started in a no code environment please run our [GUI-based demo](https://github.com/Google-Health/imaging-research/blob/master/cxr-foundation/CXR_Foundation_Interactive_Demo.ipynb).
+3. If you want to get started in a no code environment, please run our [GUI-based demo](https://github.com/Google-Health/imaging-research/blob/master/cxr-foundation/CXR_Foundation_Interactive_Demo.ipynb).
 This provides a web interface to:
     * import your own images in DICOM format and view these with windowing options
     * label them
     * Retrieve embeddings